bitwes/Gut/README.md

 #### gut.pause_before_teardown()
 This method will cause Gut to pause before it moves on to the next test.
 This is useful for debugging, for instance if you want to investigate the screen or anything else after a test has finished executing.
 See also `set_ignore_pause_before_teardown`
 #### yield_for(time_in_seconds)
-This simplifies the code needed to pause the test execution for a number of seconds, while the thing that you are testing can run its course in real time.
+This simplifies the code needed to pause the test execution for a number of seconds so the thing that you are testing can run its course in real time.
 There are more details in the Yielding section.
 It is designed to be used with the `yield` built in.
-The following example will pause your test execution (and only the test execution) for 5 seconds before continuing.
+The following example will pause your test execution (and only the test execution) for 2 seconds before continuing.
 You must call an assert or `pending` or `end_test()` after a yield or the test will never stop running.
 ```
 class MovingNode:
 	extends Node2D